plan-be/iode/api/DESCRIPTION.md

 More information can be found at http://xon.be/scr4/libs1/libs1236.htm.

+## Group "Pseudo-virtual functions"

+Some IODE functions may differ according to the context.
+For example, in the context of a console app, error messages will be printed in the console.
+In the DOS-Win32 context, error messages are displayed in the status bar, in the Qt context in a different way...

+For each of these functions, a standard implementation is provided in iodeapi.lib, generally using the stdio functions like printf.
+At the same time, an optional "super function" pointer points to a function that, if not null, will replace (superseed) the original implementation.

+Some IODE functions may differ according to the context.
+For example, in the context of a console app, error messages will be printed in the console.
+In the DOS-Win32 context, error messages are displayed in the status bar, in the Qt context in a different way...

+For each of these functions, a standard implementation is provided in iodeapi.lib, generally using the stdio functions like printf.
+At the same time, an optional "super function" pointer may point to a alternative function.
+If that pointer is not null, the alternative function will replace (superseed) the original implementation.
+In that way, each context  has possibly its own implementation without interfering with the others.

+### List of functions that can be superseeded

+    void kerror(int level, char* fmt, ...)
+Displays an error message and optionally exits the program. void kpause(char* msg)                       Displays a message and then waits for the user to press ENTER. void kwarning(char* fmt, ...)
+Displays a message and optionally asks the user to press ENTER before continuing. void kmsg(char* fmt, ...)
+Displays a message. int kconfirm(char *fmt,...)
+Displays a message and optionally asks confirmation before continuing. int kmsgbox(unsigned char *str, unsigned char *v, unsigned char **buts) Displays a message box with optional buttons. void krecordkey(int key)                     Records a key in the keyboard buffer. int Wprintf(char* fmt, ...)
+Displays a message. int SCR_panic()                              Exits the program (normally on a "memory full" event). void ksettitle()                             Set the window title (GUI only). int ktermvkey(int vkey)                      Defines the interval to wait between two checks on the keyboard buffer length (GUI only). int khitkey()                                Checks whether the keyboard buffer is not empty (GUI only). int kgetkey()                                Reads the next character in the keyboard buffer (GUI only). void kbeep()                                 Plays a sound (GUI only).
+    SAMPLE *kasksmpl()                           Asks the user to give a SAMPLE (GUI only).

+### List of function pointers that can replace the standard implementation

+     void (*kerror_super)(int level, char*msg);
+     void (*kwarning_super)(char* msg);
+     void (*kmsg_super)(char* msg);
+     int  (*kwprintf_super)(char* msg);
+     void (*kpanic_super)(void);
+     int  (*kconfirm_super)(char* msg);
+     int  (*kmsgbox_super)(unsigned char *str, unsigned char *v, unsigned char **buts);
+     int   kmsgbox_continue = 1;
+     void (*krecordkey_super)(int ch);
+     void (*ksettitle_super)(void);
+     int  (*ktermvkey_super)(int vkey);
+     int  (*khitkey_super)();
+     int  (*kgetkey_super)();
+     void (*kbeep_super)(void);
+     SAMPLE *(*kasksmpl_super)(void);

 ## Group "Global Utilities"

- - buf.c : share a large allocated buffer in different parts of the application
+ - buf.c        share a large allocated buffer in different parts of the application
- - pack.c : packing (serialize) and unpacking (deserialize) objects.
+ - pack.c       packing (serialize) and unpacking (deserialize) objects.
- - per.c : functions for manipulating PERIOD and SAMPLE in IODE.
+ - per.c        functions for manipulating PERIOD and SAMPLE in IODE.
- - yy.c : helper functions for reading and writing IODE ascii files.
+ - yy.c         helper functions for reading and writing IODE ascii files.
+ - b_iodeini.c  reading and writing parameters in the iode.ini file

 ### buf.c
 Functions to share and reuse a large allocated buffer in different parts of the application.